FindoraNetwork/platform/docs/recover.md

---enable-snapshot        a global switch for enabling snapshot functions --snapshot-itv           interval between adjacent snapshots, default to 10 blocks --snapshot-cap           the maximum number of snapshots that will be stored, default to 100 --snapshot-mode          native/external, default to native --snapshot-infra         zfs/btrfs, will try a guess if missing, only useful in native mode --snapshot-daemon        a UDP address like "ADDR:PORT", only useful in external mode --snapshot-target        a data volume containing both ledger data and tendermint data --snapshot-list          list all available snapshots in the form of block height
+--enable-snapshot        a global switch for enabling snapshot functions --snapshot-itv           interval between adjacent snapshots, default to 10 blocks --snapshot-cap           the maximum number of snapshots that will be stored, default to 100 --snapshot-mode          zfs/btrfs/external, will try a guess if missing --snapshot-target        a data volume containing both ledger data and tendermint data --snapshot-list          list all available snapshots in the form of block height

-> running offline, only useful in native mode
+> running offline

 --snapshot-rollback                rollback to the last available snapshot -r, --snapshot-rollback-to         rollback to a custom height, \